chiararomanengo/PBF-FR/README.md

 ## Paper Replicability

+Scripts in the **${ROOT}/scripts** folder allow the replicability of the experimental results descried in the paper.

+Use the **${ROOT}/scripts/run_H3D.ps1** script to replicate the experiments using H3D dataset.
+First, the script will download the input data (too large to be included into the repository).
+Then, the partitioning approach will be executed.
+An OpenGL will will show Figure 4(c).
+By closing the window, the partitioning is finalized and the result will be saved in **${ROOT}/PBF-FR-H3D-results**.
+The facade recognition approach is then automatically started, and the result will be available in **${ROOT}/src/recognition/output** folder.
+Finally, the computation of the evaluation metrices is automatically run and results are shown in the command line shell.

 ## Author & Copyright

 Chiara Romanengo (CNR-IMATI).
-Contact Email: chiara.romanengo@cnr.it Daniela Cabiddu (CNR-IMATI).
+Contact Email: chiara.romanengo@cnr.it

+Daniela Cabiddu (CNR-IMATI).
 Contact Email: daniela.cabiddu@cnr.it

 ## Citing us